hvignolo87/superside-challenge/README.md

 Another thing that I found is that, in the joined table, the `customer_id` differs from the one in the `dim_project` column.
 If I add this condition to the join statement, it happens that only ~90 rows match it.
 This also seemed weird to me, so I left it without this condition.

-After further analysis, I wasn't able to determine if there was a problem with the data or if I was missing something, so I decided to join just for `project_id`.
+After further analysis, and as there were no source documentation provided, I wasn't able to determine if there was a problem with the data or if I was missing something, so I decided to join just for `project_id`.

+## Final comments and issues found

+I tried to enforce contracts both in staging and marts layer, but it turned out that dbt 1.5 [has a bug](https://github.com/dbt-labs/dbt-postgres/issues/54) with this feature when the data types are UUID.

+I have implemented tests to ensure unique keys, non-nullity, and categories in the intermediate and final models.
+I can implement more, but I consider that my understanding of the topic is demonstrated.

 ## CI Pipeline